lhndo/Printer-Mods/Ender X Belt Clamp - LH Stinger Toolhead/README.md

 ## Aligned Belt Path Version

-* The aligned belt path version is designed to keep keeping both sides of the belt colinear.
+* The aligned belt path version is designed to keep both sides of the belt colinear.
 * This requires precise alignment of the belt path and may require some tweaking to get it right.

 ![](Images/al.png)